-Activity Potential Air Emission Mitigation Measure General Operations - Awareness: Induction of all employees and contractors.
+Activity Potential Air Emission Mitigation Measure General Operations - Awareness Induction of all employees and contractors.
 Daily toolbox talk with review of potential air emissions from demolition activities and weather forecasts.
-Demolition of structures and buildings Mechanically generated dust Wetting down of surfaces during the demolition of pavers.
-Use of water sprays and/or mists where visible dust emissio may occur.
-Monitor effectiveness of controls visually and review process required.
+Demolition of structures and buildings Mechanically generated dust Dampening down of surfaces during the demolition of pavers.
+Use of water sprays and/or mists where visible dust emissions may occur.
+Monitor effectiveness of controls visually and review process if required.
 Minimise the number of times material is handled/moved.
 Cease activities in extremely windy conditions.
 Planning works and required dust controls as appropriate ahead of the activity.
-Materials handling Mechanically generated dust Avoid or minimise dust generating activities during particularly dry and windy conditions.
+Physical barriers shall be erected at right angles to the prevailing wind direction or shall be placed around or over dust sources to prevent wind or activity from generating dust emissions.
+Earthworks and scheduling activities shall be managed to coincide with the next stage of development to minimise the amount of time the site is left cut or exposed; Materials handling Mechanically generated dust Avoid or minimise dust generating activities during particularly dry and windy conditions.
 Material moisture control including the pre-wetting of materials prior to movement or removal.
 Minimising drop heights when loading or unloading material.
 Installation of wind break fencing where required to reduce off site impacts.
 Watering of work areas.
-Stockpiling Windblown dust Minimize stockpiling and remove material from site as soon as practicable.
-Locating required stockpiles away from sensitive receptors wherever possible.
-Watering of exposed areas if dust is observed leaving the site.
-Use of wind break fences around the stockpiles, if required.
+Stockpiling Windblown dust Minimize stockpiling and remove material from site as soon as practicable. all materials shall be stored or stockpiled at suitable locations and stockpiles shall be maintained at manageable sizes which allow them to be covered, if necessary, to control emissions of dust and/or VOCs/odour; Locating required stockpiles away from sensitive receptors wherever possible; the surface should be dampened slightly to prevent dust from becoming airborne but should not be wet to the extent that runoff occurs; Use of wind break fences around the stockpiles, if required.
 Minimise the transfer of material to or from stockpiles during adverse weather conditions such as high winds.
 Hauling of materials Wheel generated dust and possible vehicle exhaust emissions Vehicle speed limits of 5-10 km/h to be adhered to by all vehicles.
-All trucks are to cover their loads prior to exiting the site.
+All vehicles carrying spoil or rubble to or from the site shall at all times be covered to prevent the escape of dust or other material.
 Prompt removal of material that is spilt or tracked-out onto public roads or other sealed areas via the use of a road sweeper or equivalent.
 Truck wheels are to be washed down and inspected prior to leaving to site to prevent track-out on public roads.
 Road sweeper on internal work areas to be considered if required.
 Regular maintenance of demolition equipment to reduce visible smoke emissions from the exhaust.
 Unnecessary idling of trucks and plant equipment should be avoided with engines turned off during periods of inactivity.
 Removal of material should be planned and co-ordinated to avoid congestion and excessive truck queuing/idling.
+Gates shall be closed between vehicle movements and shall be fitted with shade cloth.
+Cleaning of footpaths and roadways shall be carried out regularly.